MarcoMuellner/domaindrivenjs/packages/core/src/events/events-guide.md

 ## Event Sourcing

-For more advanced scenarios, domainify can be used for event sourcing, where the state of an aggregate is reconstructed from its history of events:
+For more advanced scenarios, domaindrivenjs can be used for event sourcing, where the state of an aggregate is reconstructed from its history of events:

 ```javascript
 // Define events